 So, was I going to have to relinquish my training and give up on my lifelong dream of becoming a master of the martial arts?

-So when I left the NJMS class that I had built up over nine years, I decided that even if I did not have a class full of white, yellow, blue, and red belts, I would still have myself to teach.
+So when I left the NJMS class that I had built up over nine years, I decided that even if I did not have a class full of white, yellow, green, blue, and red belts, I would still have myself to teach.
 I found a space at the university in Brooklyn (a racket ball court) to train in twice a week.
 All I had was my drills, jump rope and desire.
 I worked out exactly 55 minutes before the next group came in to use the court.
 I practiced my forms in the small room of my floor through apartment that I shared with my wife, two young toddlers, dog and cat.
 I would do my routines in my head as I held retractors in the operating room.
 And I dreamed of becoming a master one day.

 Slowly I realized that mastery did not mean being able to tell people commands and teaching them what to do.
 Mastery became more a daily challenge for me to prove that I deserved the rank and belt my instructors gave to me.
 It dawned on me that the real mastery begins in the mind and body of each person, and has nothing to do with command of a class or having bowing students.